 The situation with software is broadly analogous (but not identical) to that of data in publications, an area of recent focus in scholarly communications and the study of scientific practice.
 Indeed the questions of the visibility of data in publications and as a “first class” research contribution are closely linked to questions of software in scientific practice and scholarly communication, since almost all data is processed by software in some form (Borgman et al., 2012).
 Nonetheless, as we will discuss below, there are relevant differences.
 Accordingly our inquiry into the visibility of software in scholarly communication is complementary (and perhaps necessary) to recent interest in data citation.
 In sum, then, the relationship of software to the scholarly publication ought to be of key concern to those interested in scholarly communication, data in scholarship, and, indeed, the overall functioning of scholarship, knowledge infrastructures, and innovation.

 In this paper we examine how software is currently visible in the scientific literature.
 Citations to a formal bibliography are an important form of visibility, yet formal citations are not the only form of visibility: software is also visible in less formal ways, including footnoted URLs to webpages maintained by software projects, parenthetical notes akin to those used for purchased scientific consumables and discussed in the text in passing.
 Thus, in this paper, we write of software “mentions,” intentionally choosing a word with casual and wide-ranging connotations, including the full spectrum of formal to informal visibility.
+As discussed below, we were interested in cases where it was apparent that software was used but not mentioned at all, such as statistical analyses; indeed some software authors claim this to be a very common problem as reported in Howison and Herbsleb (2011) but, for this study, focused only on explicit mentions.

 We ask how software is currently mentioned and the extent to which these mentions contribute to achieving the normative ideals of scientific practice.
 Specifically, we undertake a content analysis of a random sample of 90 journal articles from Biology, stratified by journal impact factor to weight more important publication venues.
 We develop a reliable content analytic scheme to identify mentions of software in the literature.
 We develop an additional content analysis scheme to understand how well these mentions achieve desirable functions, such as identification of an artifact, providing credit to its creators, and assisting others to build on the scholarship.
 We use this scheme to examine each identified software mention for its ability to realize these functions.
 Overall, we aim to provide a systematic basis for the pressing task of designing improved systems of visibility for software in the scientific literature.